 Both PECO and HEPA technology helps to purify indoor air destroying airborne pollutants.
 But the PECO technology is more advanced and more effective.
 The two drawbacks of HEPA technology:

-So Molekule PECO technology is advanced and more effective to purify your indoor air than HEPA air purifiers.
+So Molekule PECO technology is more advanced and effective in purifying indoor air than HEPA air purifiers.

 Let’s see these Molekule PECO technology air purifiers: